 For those clients who wish to pay bottom dollars for a Corporate Travel service, Self Booking Tools (SBT) will have to be implemented across the board.
 There will be no more luxury of a personalised service for clients who only want to pay minimal prices.
 SBTs with or without Self Ticketing could be discussed in the pricing dialogue.

 To make to whole process more efficient, Traveller Booking Profiles will have to be completed by the traveller or his Company.
 As the process moves to the TMC, the company’s Travel Policy will need to automatically come into play.
-It is document that who travels in what class, which airlines and hotels are the preferred choice of the company.
+It is the document that states who travels in what class, which airlines and hotels are the preferred choice of the company.
+Read my post on how to write an effective Company Travel Policy here.
 This should be automated as well and integrated into the booking system.

 Those TMCs that do not already have the facility, will have to rapidly work with their technology service providers to make it possible for clients to upload all their traveller data and preferences onto the system through an online portal.